ourresearch/depsy/README.md

+*this documentation is embedded from Depsy's GitHub Readme, and is still in progress.
+Feel free to submit a pull request with updates and changes*
-Depsy is a whole new way of looking at the impact research software.

-Depsy was created by the [Impactstory team](https://impactstory.org/about), Jason Priem and Heather Piwowar.
-Depsy is (funded through an EAGER grant)[http://blog.impactstory.org/impactstory-awarded-300k-nsf-grant/] from the National Science Foundation.
+**Depsy is a better way to learn the impact of research software.** It's being built at [Impactstory](https://impactstory.org/about) by Jason Priem and Heather Piwowar, and is funded by an [EAGER grant](http://blog.impactstory.org/impactstory-awarded-300k-nsf-grant/) from the National Science Foundation.

 ## What does Depsy include?

-Depsy uncovers the impact of research software packages written in Python and R.  So far it includes research software packages hosted on two major library repositories: [PyPI](http://pypi.python.org) for Python, and [CRAN](https://cran.r-project.org/web/packages/) for R.
+Depsy finds the impact of research software **packages** written in Python and R, and also impact of the **people** who write it.

+[PyPI](http://pypi.python.org) for Python, and [CRAN](https://cran.r-project.org/web/packages/) for R.

 R is a language for doing statistics.
-As such, almost all of its packages are written by academics, for academics, to do reasearch (one of the exceptions is fun -- it's (used by the New York Times!)[http://blog.revolutionanalytics.com/2011/03/how-the-new-york-times-uses-r-for-data-visualization.html]).
-Anyway, we consider all of the NNN software package on CRAN to be research software.
+As such, almost all of its packages are written by academics, for academics, to do reasearch--so we consider all R software on Depsy to be research software.
+We cover the *(todo: number)* R software packages available on [CRAN](https://cran.r-project.org/web/packages/), the main library repository for R.

-Python is a more general purpose programming language, so its used for all sorts of tasks by all sorts of coders.
-We've tried to establish whether a package is research software by searching its metadata (package name, description, tags) for researchy-words (link to github).
-We currently treat NNN(use R to count) of YYY packages on PyPI to be research software.
+Python is a more general purpose programming language.
+We try to establish whether a given Python package is research software by searching its metadata (package name, description, tags) for researchy-words (link to github).
+We cover all *NNN* Python packages on [PyPI](http://pypi.python.org), Python's main package repository; of those, we count *NNN* as research software.

 ## Package impact

-The overall impact score of a package is calculated as the average of the impact along three dimensions: downloads, software reuse, and literature mentions.
+We currently calculate impact along three dimensions (and a fourth, coming later, that will capture social signals like GitHub watchers and Stack Overflow discussions).
+The overall impact score of a package is calculated as the average of these three: **downloads**, **software reuse**, and **literature mentions**.

-### Downloads
+### Package impact: downloads

 Gathering download statistics is easy.
 We gathered monthly download numbers for python packages from Pypi (ie [numpy](https://pypi.python.org/pypi/numpy) ), and from the [CRAN logs](http://cranlogs.r-pkg.org/) api for R (ie [knitr](http://cranlogs.r-pkg.org/downloads/daily/1900-01-01:2020-01-01/knitr)).
 We took a snaphost of these numbers in September 2015.

-### Software Reuse
+### Package impact: software Reuse

 Quantifying software reuse isn't quite as easy, but it's really cool and important :)